Lovinity/wwsu/README.md

             "state": 'unknown', // State of the WWSU system.
-Refer to the states section in meta "dj": '', // If someone is on the air, name of the host "track": '', // Currently playing track either in automation or manually logged "genre": '', // Name of the genre or rotation currently being played, if any "trackstamp": null, // An ISO string used as a marker for when a manual track was logged.
+Refer to the states section in meta "dj": '', // If someone is on the air, name of the host "track": '', // Currently playing track either in automation or manually logged "trackID": 0, // The ID of the track currently playing "listIt": false, // Whether or not the current track should be listed as a recently played track.
+			"genre": '', // Name of the genre or rotation currently being played, if any "trackstamp": null, // An ISO string used as a marker for when a manual track was logged.
 Clients displaying manual tracks should consider the track old if this is 10 or more minutes ago from now.
             "topic": '', // If the DJ specified a show topic, this is the topic.